-So, how did the President’s daughter find herself aboard a maximum security space prison in the middle of the riot?
+So, how did the President’s daughter find herself aboard a maximum-security space prison in the middle of the riot?
 Well, better not to go into that detail; it’s a sci-fi film.
 Just to add a little more drama, one of Snow’s friends is also in the prison who holds key to his freedom.

-Lockout Trailer – starring Guy Pearce & Maggie Grace
+‘Lockout’ Movie Trailer – starring Guy Pearce & Maggie Grace

-All in all it is all a mess.
+Generally speaking, it is all a mess.
 It is better to look for some of the finest video games to spend your weekend than to watch such a boring film.
 Yet, as I said, if there is one thing for which you would like to watch this movie is Pierce and his snappy dialogue delivery, at least you can laugh.

-Starring: Guy Pearce, Maggie Grace, Vincent Regan, Joseph Gilgun, Lennie James and Peter Stormare.
+Starring: Guy Pearce, Maggie Grace, Vincent Regan, Joseph Gilgun, Lennie James, and Peter Stormare

 Directed by Stephen Saint Leger and James Mather

 Screenplay by Stephen Saint Leger, James Mather, and Luc Besson

 Release Date/Year: 13 April 2012 (USA), 18 April 2012 (France)